 Making some extra money today is important, but what happens when you are seventy or eighty?
 Or if you are “lucky” enough to live to ninety or a hundred?
-Wouldn’t it be great if you had some assets that were growing in value?
-Me personally, I want my assets to be like wine, or a great scotch whiskey.
+Wouldn’t it be great if you had some assets growing in value?
+Personally, I want my assets to be like wine or a great scotch whiskey.
 I am not a drinker, but I like the mantra: getting better as they age.
 Every day, in every way.

 How to sell a domain name to a business

 night.club, lean.fitness, marketingagency.london, short domains, keyword domains, expired domains, geolocation domains…